reneweb/react-native-tensorflow/README.md

 - UINT8
 - BOOL - On Android will be converted into a byte array
 - STRING - On Android will be converted into a byte array

+### Known issues
+- Currently the data to feed to TensorFlow needs to be provided on the JS side and is then passed to the native side.
+Transferring large payloads this way is very inefficient and will likely have a negative performance impact.
+The same problem exists when loading large data, like images, from the native side into JS side for processing.
+- The TensorFlow library itself as well as the TensorFlow models are quite large in size resulting in large builds.